swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ### User defaults

-Property wrappers can be used to provide typed properties into for string-keyed data, such as [user defaults](https://developer.apple.com/documentation/foundation/userdefaults) (example courtesy of Harlan Haskins), encapsulating the mechanism for extracting that data in the wrapper type.
+Property wrappers can be used to provide typed properties for string-keyed data, such as [user defaults](https://developer.apple.com/documentation/foundation/userdefaults) (example courtesy of Harlan Haskins), encapsulating the mechanism for extracting that data in the wrapper type.
 For example: